AUTOGIO/FBP_Backend/README_ENHANCED.md

 This system is the **ONLY source of truth** for SEFAZ-PB NFA automation.
 It consolidates all NFA logic, provides self-healing capabilities, and maintains zero-regression discipline.

 **Key Principle**: _Working code is sacred.
 Never break it._

+**Service Classification**: FBP is an **ON-DEMAND service**—it can be intentionally stopped without affecting system health.
+The morning brain monitoring system (FoKS Intelligence) treats FBP as optional and will not trigger alerts when FBP is down.

 ---